Student Educators

 Expectations of Student Educators

-• Work with their student group coordinators to schedule and attend at least one field trip.
+• Work with their group coordinator to attend at least one field trip

 Expectations of Partner Coordinators